engr-aavb/DIY-Alcohol-Dispenser-Using-Arduino/README.md

 ![Alt text](https://osoyoo.com/wp-content/uploads/2018/09/hc-sr04.png?raw=true "HC-SR04 Function")

 Here's the complete Arduino Program.
-You may copy it and save it as `Alcohol_Dispenser.ino`.
+You may copy it and save it as `Alcohol_Dispenser.ino` in Arduino IDE.
+The next part of this guide shows the configuration and installation needed to upload Arduino Programs to the boards.

 ```c
 //----ULTRASONIC SENSOR CONFIGURATION----//